antirez/sds/README.md

 void sdsfreesplitres(sds *tokens, int count);
 ```

-As usually the function can work with both SDS strings or normal C strings.
+As usual the function can work with both SDS strings or normal C strings.
 The first two arguments `s` and `len` specify the string to tokenize, and the
 other two arguments `sep` and `seplen` the separator to use during the
 tokenization.
 The final argument `count` is a pointer to an integer that will